 One Parent One Language

-The base of our education is to have one parent speaking only one language to Darian.
+The base of our education is to have one parent speaking only one language to Darian, also known as OPOL.
 We both chose to teach our native language to our son, respectively French and Cantonese.
 We try to never switch to another language while we’re speaking directly to him.
 As we’re traveling around the world, we’re living constantly together, therefore he can get an equal and sufficient amount of exposure to both languages.
+This way, raising a trilingual kid feels natural and we don’t feel like we force ourselves to speak to him in a specific language.

 We also try to raise his interest in reading books in order to limit his screen time as much as possible.
 Reading books is a good way to teach him some vocabulary in our languages.
 We also use videos occasionally, we might increase his screen time in the future in order to improve his language skills.